Fixing faulty cold thermostatic radiator valve

 Fixing a radiator is usually straightforward but sometimes you have to bite the bullet and change the radiator.
 If the cold radiator has been hot before you can rule out a pipework problem and if you just drained the heating system then it’s almost certainly an airlock.

-Having just the downstairs radiators or just the upstairs radiators working will most likely be caused by a zone valve or thermostat problem, and all radiators not working will be a boiler, system pressure, or controls problem.
+Having just the downstairs or upstairs radiators working will most likely be caused by a zone valve or thermostat problem.

 Author